 5. Tokorozawa Aviation Memorial Park 所沢航空記念公園

 Tokorozawa City is a hotspot ever since Tokorozawa Sakura Town opened.
 But the city has always had a lot to offer.
 Including the facilities at the Tokorozawa Aviation Memorial park which include an aviation museum, which we personally have enjoyed visiting in the past.
-In the Tokorozawa Aviation Memorial Park, which is the site of the very first airfield in Japan, there is a small wintersweet garden with about 100 trees.
+In the Tokorozawa Aviation Memorial Park, there is a small wintersweet garden with about 100 trees.
+Tokorozawa Aviation Memorial Park is the site of the very first airfield not just in Saitama, but all of Japan.